vkhatri/chef-solrcloud/README.md

  * `default[:solrcloud][:auto_system_memory]` (default: `768`): memory to preserve for OS, required when attribute `default[:solrcloud][:auto_java_memory]` is set

  * `default[:solrcloud][:install_java]` (default: `true`): setup java, disable to manage java outside of this cookbook

+ * `default[:solrcloud][:force_zkconfigsets_upload]` (default: `false`): if set, zkconfigset lwrp will always execute configSet upload to zookeeper even configSet exists or there is no update.
+This option is useful when configSet source directory is managed separately.

+    This attribute should be enabled for limited nodes in solrcloud cluster if possible.

 ## Cookbook Core Attributes